arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 #### Arduino UNO R4 WiFi (SKU: ABX00087)

 <p style="text-align: justify;">
 The UNO R4 WiFi is a modern 32-bit development board that combines the performance of the Renesas RA4M1 microcontroller with the wireless connectivity of the ESP32-S3-MINI-1 module.
 While preserving the classic UNO form factor and 5 V logic compatibility, it introduces new features including a built-in 12x8 LED matrix, CAN bus and QWIIC I2C connector.
-These additions make it suitable for both traditional prototyping and modern IoT development.
+These additions make it suitable for both traditional prototyping and interactive electronics projects.
 </p>

 <img src="assets/uno-r4-wifi.png" alt="UNO R4 WiFi Board" style="width: 60%; height: auto;"/>